ltentrup/SafetySynth/README.md

 ### Example

 Consider the following example game, played on a 2-bit state space representing a binary counter.
-The input player can `increase` the counter, while the output player can `reset` the counte to zero once the value `2` is reached.
+The input player can `increase` the counter, while the output player can `reset` the counter to zero once the value `2` is reached.
 The output player should avoid the value `3`.

 ```verilog